MA, DProf, UKCP Reg, BACP accredited

 - Psychotherapy process studies.

 In his work with clients and therapeutic groups, and in addition to an existential perspective he is using schema therapy and compassion focussed therapy.
+He is also incorporating CRM (Comprehensive Resource Model), which is a neurobiological approach to working with trauma, it is based on deep existential themes.

 One of his recent research projects looked at experiences of academic supervision of doctoral students in psychotherapy, which provided insight into needs, and dynamics of doctoral supervision.